-Kelvin Hall Secondary School
+Kelvin Hall School

-Jon Hickman, science teacher
+Jon Hickman, Science Teacher

 Clicker has been particularly useful for the children I work with who have dyslexia, and also those for whom English is not their first language.
-I am able to provide them with vocabulary banks and opening statements specific to the experiment or topic we are studying, so when it comes to writing up the experiment or commenting on how changing a particular variable might affect the result, they have all those useful words and phrases at their fingertips.
+I am able to provide them with vocabulary banks and opening statements that are specific to the experiment or topic we are studying, so when it comes to writing up the experiment or commenting on how changing a particular variable might affect the result, they have all those useful words and phrases at their fingertips.
 The fact that their work is read back to them means they are able to check what they are writing and independently edit their own work.

-One of my favourite things about Clicker is ease-of-use.
+One of my favorite things about Clicker is ease-of-use.
 I used the 90-second tutorials on the Crick Software website to get started, and in no time at all was up and running creating my first activity!

-One of my favourite things about Clicker is ease-of-use.
+One of my favorite things about Clicker is ease-of-use.
 I used the 90-second tutorials on the Crick Software website to get started, and in no time at all was up and running creating my first activity!
 The children have also taken to it really quickly.
-Initially, I took all the students whom I thought Clicker would help out of their tutorials for no more than 15 minutes to show them the basics, and now they are really confident users.
+Initially, I took all the students whom I thought Clicker would help out of their lessons for no more than 15 minutes to show them the basics, and now they are really confident users.

-He is now able to really engage with the curriculum, extract the relevant information from the books and demonstrate his understanding via his answers.
+He is now able to really engage with the curriculum, extract the relevant information from the books, and demonstrate his understanding via his answers.

 The student in question predominantly uses the Clicker Apps; he finds the iPad very motivating and easy to use.
 I use the Clicker Books app to create talking books containing the key information for that particular lesson or experiment – these include pictures and simplified vocabulary.
 If there are any words he struggles to read, the app will read them to him.
-I then include some questions at the end for him to answer; again, he has support features like the speech feedback, vocab banks and word prediction to help him do this.
+I then include some questions at the end for him to answer; again, he has support features like the speech feedback, vocab banks, and word prediction to help him do this.

-His tutor recently told me that this boy, who really struggles in his other lessons, becomes incredibly animated and excited when asked about science – it’s his favourite subject.
+His tutor recently told me that this boy, who really struggles in his other lessons, becomes incredibly animated and excited when asked about science – it’s his favorite subject.
 We are planning on providing this support in other lessons now so that he is able to make the same progress in other areas.
-Clicker makes it possible to create personalised lessons for him, and this really does make all the difference.
+Clicker makes it possible to create personalized lessons for him, and this really does make all the difference.

-In the past, it would have taken me hours to create differentiated resources and worksheets for all these learners, now I can do it in a matter of minutes.
+In the past, it would have taken me hours to create differentiated resources and worksheets for all these learners, and now I can do it in a matter of minutes.

-Clicker is creating a generation of independent learners who for the first time ever, don’t need an extra member of staff in the room to support them.
+Clicker is creating a generation of independent learners, who for the first time ever, don’t need an extra member of staff in the room to support them.
 It is possible for them to achieve and succeed all on their own, which is very exciting for them, and for me.